wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 One test decides whether any of this is real:

-**Two nodes at different tips, exporting at the same `H`, must produce the same payload digest.** Without it in CI the digest is decorative, nobody can reproduce a published snapshot, and the trust model quietly reduces to "whoever sent you the file".
+**Two nodes exporting at the same `H` must produce the same payload digest.** Without it the digest is decorative, nobody can reproduce a published snapshot, and the trust model quietly reduces to "whoever sent you the file".

-Beyond that: a full node and a lite node at the same `H` must agree on the digest; an imported node and a natively synced node at the same `H` must have identical databases under `--snapshot-stats`; and a truncated, a bit-flipped and a digest-mismatched file must each be refused without writing anything.
+### What has been run

+**A full node and a lite node at `H` = 4,000,000 produced the same digest** (`4601d802...f94fe09e`, 148,728,732 records).
+That is the check that matters most, because `KeyOutputInfo.transactionHash` is the one field the two node types store differently - a lite node zeroes it below the lite height, a full node keeps the real 32 bytes - and the exporter zeroes it unconditionally so they agree.
+Across 78.5 million key outputs, and against a 38 GB database on one side and a 9 GB one on the other, they did.

+It does not establish reproduction by another party on another build.
+Both runs used the same binary, so a fault in the exporter itself would reproduce faithfully in both.
+What it rules out is normalisation and filtering error, which were the plausible failures.

+### What is still owed

+- **A third export, from someone else's build.** Closes the gap above, and is what a published digest should rest on.
+- **An imported node against a natively synced one** at the same `H`, compared under `--snapshot-stats`.
+Expect one difference and only one: the `amountId -> amount` records under `"h"`, whose ids an importer assigns in ascending amount order rather than in the order a syncing node first met each amount.
+Nothing reads them back.
+- **Refusal paths.** A truncated file, a bit-flipped one, one whose digest is not in the table, one for the wrong height, one for the wrong chain, and one aimed at a database that already holds a chain - each refused without writing anything.
+- **Any of this in CI.** None of it is automated.
+The reproducibility check in particular wants to run on every release, because it is the one that stops being true silently.